 The mechanism of funding reparations through in-kind remittance of equity rather than cash has a number of advantages.
 Most importantly, it is at the scale necessary to rapidly achieve a multi-trillion valuation because the taxable base is so enormous: the market capitalization of all firms in the United States.
 And because this taxable base is so vast, the statutory tax rate can be quite low, further adding to the political appeal.
-Additional advantages are that this is a new taxable base, so an in-kind remittance of equity does not crowd out the opportunity for a national Value Added Tax ("VAT") to finance other public priorities.32 Relative to a cash tax liability for a wealth or property tax base, in-kind remittances do not have the same valuation challenges since merely a proportion of firm value is transferred.33 In-kind remittance also does not create the same liquidity issues that a cash tax would.
+Additional advantages are that this is a new taxable base, so an in-kind remittance of equity does not crowd out the opportunity for a national Value Added Tax ("VAT") to finance other public priorities.
+Relative to a cash tax liability for a wealth or property tax base, in-kind remittances do not have the same valuation challenges since merely a proportion of firm value is transferred.
+In-kind remittance also does not create the same liquidity issues that a cash tax would.
 It would be a substantial cash flow challenge for many firms to free up an aggregated \$5 trillion in cash, but equity issuances are routine and do not require cash on hand.

-The tax proposal included here also nominally targets politically disfavored groups-large corporations, many multinationals-rather than individuals or households.34 And the tax has a progressive incidence-it is effectively on the shareholders of firms.
-The top 1% of households in the United States hold 54% of all stock.35 Nearly 40% of United States households have no shares of stock.36 systems of domination are frankly addressed and replaced with new models.
+The tax proposal included here also nominally targets politically disfavored groups-large corporations, many multinationals-rather than individuals or households.
+And the tax has a progressive incidence-it is effectively on the shareholders of firms.
+The top 1% of households in the United States hold 54% of all stock.
+Nearly 40% of United States households have no shares of stock.

+Although the requirement that firms remit equity rather than cash may seem radical at first, the reliance on in-kind exchanges in lieu of systems of domination are frankly addressed and replaced with new models.
 Such a movement begins first of all with an act of faith that the movement and society are possible.
 Put another way, this faith in social change is what the theorist bell hooks has so elegantly termed "the power of disbelief."
 We must disbelieve in the permanence of things as they are in order to believe in our ability to launch a new gay and lesbian liberation movement.").